Dahi Papdi Chaat (Papri Chaat)

 Check How To Boil Potatoes here.

-Others – You will also need salt, red chilli powder, roasted cumin powder, red onions, chaat masala powder, cilantro (fresh coriander leaves), and pomegranate seeds.
+Others – You will also need salt, red chili powder, roasted cumin powder, red onions, chaat masala powder, cilantro (fresh coriander leaves), and pomegranate seeds.

 To save time, peel the pomegranate and store the kernels in an airtight container in the fridge.
 They will stay good for 3-4 days.

-Some people also make bhalla papri chaat by adding a few pieces of dahi bhalla along with papdi.
-If you add bhalla to your chaat, soak the fried bhalla in water for some time, then squeeze and break it into small pieces and add over the Papdi.
+Some people also make bhalla papri chaat by adding a few pieces of dahi bhalla and papdi.
+If you add bhalla to your chaat, soak the fried bhalla in water for some time, then squeeze and break them into small pieces and add over the Papdi.

 You can also add cooked moong or moong sprouts to this chaat recipe.